 One of the most popular, and beautifully romantic, organ pieces is ‘The Swan’ (or Le Cygne) by the French composer Charles-Camille Saint-Saëns, who composed the piece as part of his Carnival of the Animals in 1868.
-Below, I have just recorded this piece, below, using the Hauptwerk Virtual Pipe Organ and using samples of the William Hill English organ.
-Photos of various organs across the world (and swans) were taken by me.
-The Soundcloud audio files can be heard below: […] .
+Apparently, The Swan was the only movement from The Carnival of the Animals that the composer allowed to be played in public during his lifetime.
+Below, I have just recorded this piece, below, using the Hauptwerk Virtual Pipe Organ and using samples of the […] .
 Click here to read the full article.

 What a strange period we are experiencing with the coronavirus pandemic sweeping across the world.
 It is having dramatic social and economic impacts, and causing people to be on ‘lockdown’ in their homes.
 While the pandemic is having an adverse financial impact on friends, I am loving the lockdown period for other reasons.
 It’s delightful having my daughters home from university and I am using some of the time to rekindle my passion for the church organ.
 I’ve had to […] .
 Click here to read the full article.